Faultify/Faultify/docs/src/mutation.md

+# Mutation Tesing

+Fault Insertion, Fault Injection, Mutation Testing, Mutation Injection are terms that refer to the same subject.
+With mutation injection, one introduces changes to the logic of a codebase.
+If a logic mutation (change) is introduced and a test still succeeds then the test may not be fully reliable.
+This fact can be used to calculate determine the unit test quality.

 # What Is a Mutation

 A mutation is a change in operators, constant values, or variable declinations.
 Examples of possible mutations are: